genropy/genropy_saved/docs/genro/common/disabled.rst

 	**"disabled" on a standardTable**

-	In a standard table the "disabled"
+	In a standard table the "disabled" ??? continuare!! (spiegare del lucchetto)